- A sponsor’s biological and adopted children stay eligible for TRICARE until they age out. >> Learn More

 - After your child ages out, they can choose to purchase TRICARE Young Adult until they turn 26.

-- Stepchildren (who were not adopted by the sponsor) lose TRICARE eligibility once DEERS is updated with the divorce decree.
+- A sponsor’s stepchildren who weren’t adopted by the sponsor will lose TRICARE eligibility once the sponsor updates DEERS with the divorce decree.

 Loss of Eligibility

-When you lose TRICARE coverage, you will also lose your minimum essential coverage under the Affordable Care Act.
-You will need to make some decisions about your health care to avoid paying a fee for each month that you are not covered.
+When you lose TRICARE, you also lose your minimum essential coverage under the Affordable Care Act.
+You can avoid paying a fee for each month you don’t have coverage.
+Here are your options: